 IoT enabled heat pumps are expected to play a comprehensive role in the future and address various aims such as increased user comfort, reduction in energy consumption and an increased independence from fossil fuels.
 The awareness of IoT enabled heat pumps is already high, and it is expected that this technology will be an important business parameter in the future.
 Hence, to strengthen Danish energy technology and particularly heat pump technology, there is a need to strengthen the knowledge level further on this subject.

-The project focuses on three central topics:
+The project focused on three central topics:

 - Interfaces: Questions are how data at different system levels is transferred to the Internet of Things, where which kind of data is processed, and where operation decisions are made.